nullobject/fkit/README.md

 Features:

-* Most functions are [curried](http://en.wikipedia.org/wiki/Currying) by
+* Why reinvent the wheel?
+FKit provides many functions for solving common problems with functions, arrays, objects, and strings.
-  default, so you can [partially apply](http://en.wikipedia.org/wiki/Partial_application) them whenever you need to.
+* Most FKit functions are [curried](http://en.wikipedia.org/wiki/Currying) by default, so you can [partially apply](http://en.wikipedia.org/wiki/Partial_application) them whenever you need to.
-* The order of the arguments to FKit functions is designed to be more "natural", this makes them highly [composable](http://en.wikipedia.org/wiki/Function_composition).
+* The ordering of arguments to FKit functions is carefully designed to be more natural, this makes them highly [composable](http://en.wikipedia.org/wiki/Function_composition).
-* Strings and arrays are treated as lists, this means you can apply list combinators like `map`, `filter`, `fold`, and many more.
+* Strings and arrays are both treated as *lists*, this means you can apply list combinators like `map`, `filter`, and `fold` to both strings and arrays.
 * It's very compact, roughly 2.5 KB when minified and gzipped!

 ## Documentation